clearlove43967/aist2010/README.md

 $ python main.py

 # How to Play
-* use key "A/D" to control player
+* use key "A/D" to control Mario
 * use key 'W' to jump
 * use key 'S' to enter pipe.